FallibleInc/security-guide-for-developers/https.md

 # Securely transporting stuff: HTTPS explained

+> [!NOTE]
+> HTTPS is mandatory for all modern web applications.
+This chapter explains why and how to implement it correctly.

 ## The problem
 HTTP is the protocol that the browsers use to communicate with the server.
 The problem with HTTP without any S is that it sends and receives data in plain text.